-Claim: The John Steinbeck novel The Grapes of Wrath was published in a Japanese translation bearing the title The Angry Raisins.
+Claim: The title of the John Steinbeck novel The Grapes of Wrath was published in a Japanese translation bearing the title The Angry Raisins.

 Example: [The New York Times, 1996]